nika-doroshkevich/SIAOD_Labs/README.md

-# :pushpin: This is my labs for the subject "Data processing structures and algorithms"
+# :pushpin: These are my labs for the subject "Data processing structures and algorithms"

 I did these labs in the second year of university in the third semester.